keerti-200614/Amazon-clone/README.md

 # Amazon-clone
-This is my first Git repository made using HTML &amp; CSS(Cascading Stylesheeet)
+This is my first Git repository made using HTML&CSS(Cascading Stylesheeet) Author-kirti